 In this article we look at the benefits of both and whether they effect fat and testosterone.

 - Fat burning

 In the most basic of forms, focusing on resistance training would mean that you would either use bodyweight exercises such as the push-up, pull-up, or sit-ups.

 Bodyweight exercises are sometimes referred to as calisthenics.
 Or you may consider going to a gym to use equipment such as barbells and other weight-based machines to specifically target muscle development, growth, and strength.

-Alternatively, cardio training may consist of running, skiing, swimming, or cycling.
 The goal is not necessarily to improve muscle growth (although muscle adaptations would occur, meaning the involved muscles would develop and improve) but to improve your V02 max, and ability to train for longer and become faster.